echoix/megalinter/README.md

   - **All variables** that can be used with this linter
   - List of **file extensions, names and filters** applied by the linter
   - Link to **MegaLinter default linter configuration**
-  - Link to linter Web-Site
+  - Link to linter website
   - Link to official page explaining **how to customize the linter rules**
   - Link to official page explaining **how to disable rules from source comments**
   - **Examples** of linter command line calls behind the hood